MDSplus/Docker/README.md

 - aarch64 = 64-bit ARM (also known as arm64)
 - Apple Silicon M1 / M2 = 64-bit ARM with Apple's custom features

+Note that "armhf" is used with 32-bit Raspberry Pi devices.
+The "armhf" is a name created by Debian Linux to refer to arm7 devices that have the Thumb-2 and VFP3D16 instruction sets.
+The "armhf" name is not an official name from ARM Ltd.

 Jenkins runs some ARM images on a Raspberry Pi and some on a Mac mini M2.

 Developers with x86 workstations can run the ARM images using QEMU, but it can take over an hour to build MDSplus.
 If using an ARM CPU, it only takes a few minutes to build MDSplus.